International Rhine Regulation and Rhesi in Widnau

 The Rhine from the confluence of the Anterior Rhine (Vorderrhein) and Posterior Rhine (Hinterrhein) rivers near Reichenau in Tamins (Grisons) to its confluence with Lake Constance is known as the Alpine Rhine or the longest torrent in Europe.

-The International Treaty of 1892 between Austria and Switzerland established the International Regulation of the Rhine (IRR).
+Austria and Switzerland signed in 1892 the International Regulation of the Rhine (IRR).
 In 2017, the IRR celebrated its 125th anniversary.

-This treaty was the beginning of closer cooperation between the two countries.
-In the Rhy-Schopf of the Werkhof Widnau there is an exhibition about the beginnings and the future of flood protection on the Alpine Rhine and the flood protection project Rhesi.
+The Rhy-Schopf of the Werkhof Widnau organises an exhibition about the future of flood protection and the Rhesi-project.